prathvitomar/authenticate-assignment-movie-watchlist-app/README.md

 Create a feature branch (git checkout -b feature/my-feature).
 Commit your changes (git commit -m 'Add a new feature').
 Push to the branch (git push origin feature/my-feature).

 Open a pull request.
 📬 Contact
-Feel free to reach out for any inquiries or suggestions:
+Feel free to reach out via DM in Github
-📧 Email: prathvitomar@example.com

 📄 License
 This project is licensed under the MIT License.